-Formal Statement Regarding Ongoing Treatment During COVID-19
+Formal Statement Regarding Addiction Treatment During COVID-19

-We are committed to providing you quality, ongoing treatment in a safe environment, through good times and bad.
+We are committed to providing quality, ongoing treatment in a safe environment, through good times and bad.
 During this unprecedented time, we want to ensure you that your continued recovery is our number #1 priority, as well as doing our part to stop the unnecessary spread of COVID-19.

 North Dayton Addiction and Recovery Services will remain open for services throughout the duration of the COVID-19 crisis.
 Our mission has always been to serve those in need of addiction recovery services with the best options for long term recovery, and the timing is now to really help those maintain through the time to come.
 Because what we do is a medically necessary service, our office will remain open to continue to serve our primary purpose.
 Please remember, pharmacies will not be shut down and you will not be left without a recovery program and essential medications related to maintaining your recovery.
-Assuming you follow your treatment agreement guidelines and make a good faith effort to work with us on implementing our new reality, we will get through this together.
+Assuming you follow your treatment plan guidelines and make a good faith effort to work with us during our new reality, we will get through this together.

 Please remember that participating in an office based opioid program has rules and regulations related to treatment protocols, governed by Federal and state boards.
 These regulations have not stopped during this time, but we have been given the green light to “relax” some key components related to our expectations based on each individual patient history and current status at the sole discretion of your provider.
-Because of the uncertainty surrounding what is to expect in the coming days and months, we will now allow early appointments to meet with your doctor, as we still have to see you at least every 30 days to refill your medication.
-If you do come into the office early, medication refills from that day will not be authorized to fill early, unless there is a clear reason to do so.
-Prescriptions will be sent to the pharmacy and held until the day it is due.

 Our office has strict guidelines for anyone who must make an in office visit.